Patient Records and Increasing Opt-In - Summary Care Record with Additional information

 We debated sending out reminders or asking surgeries to intervene and prompt but we wanted to run a clean trial to see what a lack of intervention could achieve.

-In terms of other key learnings perhaps one of the biggest possible issues (but the easiest to fix) was the risk of surgeries being concerned that data had not uploaded and repeating the process.
+In terms of other key learnings perhaps one of the biggest possible issues (but the easiest to fix) was the risk of surgeries being concerned that data had not been uploaded and repeating the process.

 CFH built in some new logic to the system which would reject duplicate file names.
 As a result of this intelligence, the overenthusiastic efforts of one surgery to upload their patient list three times on Christmas Eve was intercepted.